perbu/sshproxy/README.md

 ## What is missing?

 At the moment I've not tried sftp.
 I don't need it, I expect it would work but it does perhaps need changed to sshd_config to allow the sftp subsystem to be enabled.

+## Hacks and uglyness.

+When the channel of requests is closed the proxyRequest function will sleep for 10ms.
+This is to make sure that stdout and stderr gets copied to the client.
+Suggestions for how to do this cleanly are welcome.